hussainahmad402/App-Development-Project/README.md

-# 🚀 App Development Projects by Hussain Ahmad Madni
+# 🚀 App Development Projects

 Welcome to my portfolio of app development projects!
 This repository contains multiple mobile applications I've developed using **Flutter** and other modern technologies.
 Each project is organized in its own directory and comes with its own set of features and setup instructions.